paralin/quic-channel/README.md

 forming a base address of `fdcc:4593:bfc4:ca00::`.

 The interface ID is determined by taking the first 10 bytes of the sha256 hash of the public key of the node.
+Notice that both the interface ID and the text-based base32 identifier are the same length (10 bytes).

+When routing, we can identify a peer by a 10-32 mask of the first N bytes of the public key hash.

 This structure allows a few things: